scilus/scil-documentation/source/heavy/computing.rst

                                        # See the comment for the cpus-per-task.
 One general rule could be
                                        # that if you have more subjects than cores/cpus (ex, if you process 38
                                        # subjects on 32 cpus-per-task), you could ask for one more node.
         #SBATCH --cpus-per-task=32     # --> You can see here the choices.
-For cedar, you can choose 24, 32 or 48.
+For beluga, you can choose 24, 32 or 48.
                                        # https://docs.computecanada.ca/wiki/Cedar#Node_characteristics
         #SBATCH --mem=0                # --> 0 means you take all the memory of the node.
 If you think you will need
                                        # all the node, you can keep 0.
         #SBATCH --time=48:00:00

-Another technique to avoid loosing priority with crashed jobs is, once connected on cedar, to run the following command:
+Another technique to avoid loosing priority with crashed jobs is, once connected on beluga, to run the following command:

     .. code-block:: bash